18 July 2022

 As part of the application process you may indicate if you do not wish to be considered for scholarship funding.

 Applicants should review the Higher Degree by Research minimum entry requirements.

 Applicants from the following disciplines are encouraged to apply:

 The project is competitively assessed and awarded.
 Selection is based on academic merit and suitability to the project as determined by the College.

 There is a three-step application process:

-	- Contact the Primary Supervisor, Dr Carolyn Philpott, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Carolyn Philpott to discuss your suitability and the project's requirements; and

 - Submit an application by the closing date listed above.

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.

 - As part of your application, you will be required to submit a covering letter, a CV including 2 x referees and your project research proposal.